Managing Difficult Behaviour

-For as long as we focus on managing the behaviour on the surface, it persists, because the message has not been heard yet, the need that drives it has not been met.
-This is the tricky that we need to do if want to help our children: we need dig deeper to understand what they asking for and look for ways to give it to them.
+For as long as we focus on managing the behaviour on the surface, it persists because the message has not been heard yet, the need that drives it has not been met.
+This is the tricky bit that we need to do if we want to help our children: we need to dig deeper to understand what they are asking for and look for ways to give it to them.

 Even though the behaviour can be the glaringly obvious thing that needs to change, when we work together, we look to understand what is underneath this behaviour, what is driving it and what we can do about it.
 We are looking to meet and support the child on a whole different level.

 This approach helps you to shift your role from managing your childs behaviour, to helping them manage their own behaviour.
 You can support your child to make different choices that maybe they don't see right now, but they can experiment with and find a way through.